 If You Eat Acidic Foods

 You don’t have to completely give up on these foods, but you should be aware of them.
 Cut down on consuming them, and when you do, chase with a cup of water.
+Chase them relatively quickly, too, since it only takes about 30 seconds for acidic damage to occur.
 Don’t brush your teeth right after eating these foods.

 And, of course, remember to make your dentist appointments.
-If it has been too long since your last cleaning, please contact My Hills Dentist in Baulkham Hills.
+If it has been too long since your last cleaning, please call (02) 9686 7375.